 If you are reading this you have probably already decided that you want to explore some aspect of your life that is troubling you.
 You may be suffering from anxiety or sadness, stressed at work, having relationship difficulties, or be experiencing a more vague sense that something just isn't quite right in your life.
 You may have a specific question about your life that you want help finding the answer to.
 You may have experienced a major life event such as illness, bereavement, or retirement that you are struggling to come to terms with.

 My own experience of counselling has taught me that, given the right counsellor, it is possible to make sense of experiences that previously seemed too complicated or overwhelming to sort out.
 My aim as a counsellor is to provide a safe space in which you can explore your difficulties.
 I will listen as non-judgementally as I can, helping you to identify, untangle, and clarify those troubling, confusing emotions and thoughts.
 I will make space for you to express strong feelings, for example, of loss and anger at what has happened in your life, so that you can come to terms with those feelings.
 I will endeavour to be empathic and responsive to whatever you bring to counselling.

 If you think counselling may help, the first step is to get in contact with me, either by email or phone.
 We can have a confidential, no-obligation chat, and if you decide you want to meet up we will arrange an initial face to face appointment.
 This will last an hour.
-At this, you will get an idea of how I work, and whether you feel I am the right counsellor for you.
+Here you can get an idea of how I work, and whether you feel I am the right counsellor for you.
 Trust your instincts on this as it is important to find a counsellor you feel comfortable with.
 I will also explain my professional policies including my ethical practice, fees, and appointment arrangements.